lucblassel/lucblassel.com/posts/lets-implement-CART.markdown

 3                4.6               3.1                1.5               0.2  setosa
 ```

 So it is easy to see how this makes understanding what the code is doing easier and that's why I'm using `DataFrame`s instead of arrays and indices.
-This is however far from all `pandas` can do _(duh...)_, and it's just the basics of the basics of the basics.
+This is however far from all `pandas` can do _(duh...)_, and it's just the basics of the basics.

 # Representing a tree.